Stewardship land reclassification project

-Have your say on the proposed reclassifications for 504 pieces of stewardship land on the West Coast before final decisions are made.
-Submissions close 23 August 2022.
+Submissions closed at 5 pm on 23 August 2022.
+We asked for your views on the proposed reclassifications for 504 pieces of stewardship land on the West Coast before final decisions are made.

 The process of reclassifying stewardship land usually involves surveying the land, scientific analysis of the species and ecosystems present, working in partnership with Treaty partners, and consultation with the public, which may include submissions and public hearings.